khushit-shah/lecturely-meet/README.md

 At client side there is a chrome extension (bookmarklet didn't work :-() It automatically detects if you are in a meet and connects to the server!

+# Challenges I ran into
+I started by trying to make a bookmarklet but quicly ran into csp error!
+And there is not solution ot it, so, I converted to chrome extension.
+I had never made a chrome extension before, so this was surely fun.
+Then I ran into socket.io issues which also I never used before but at-last I was able to solve them all!.

+# Technologies I used
+JavaScript, Socket.IO, Nodejs, Chrome Extension

 # TODO
 1. ~~Check if same socket id if client refersh.~~